 Just like you can’t drive from New York City to Los Angeles without directions, you can’t achieve financial goals without a financial plan.
 This includes knowing the starting point of where you are financially and the ending goal of where you want to be financially.

-On this Queer Money, we talked about how we created and why we have a financial plan.
-We discussed the benefits and the risks of not having one.
-Along with this week’s free tool, we covered other tools, such as investment accounts and ways to increase your income to help you have a plan.
+On this Queer Money®, we talked about how we created and why we have a financial plan.
+We discussed the benefits and risks of not having one.
+Along with this week’s free tool, we covered other instruments, such as investment accounts and ways to increase your income to create and improve your financial plan.

-We share how it wasn’t until we knew which direction we wanted to go with our financial lives and our lives in general that we could go from a negative net worth of $10,000 to a positive net worth approaching $500,000.
-Therefore, you need to have a financial plan.
+We share how it wasn’t until we knew which direction we wanted to go with our financial lives that we could go from a negative net worth of $10,000 to a positive net worth approaching $700,000.
+So, you need to have a financial plan.